isubasinghe/pipekit/starting-with-argo.md

 ## How to run Argo Workflows

-Now that is out of the way, let's get started on running Argo Workflows locally.
-For the Ubuntu steps, we will be following these steps exactly on a fresh Ubuntu 20.04 LTS installation.
+Let's get started on running Argo Workflows locally.
+For the Ubuntu steps, we will be working with a fresh Ubuntu 20.04 LTS installation.

 Alternatively, if you would like to get Argo Workflows up and running in the cloud, I have provided some [Terraform scripts here](https://github.com/isubasinghe/pipekit) to get it running on AWS.